 There is also no need to manually turn off your shop outside of trading hours.
 With Scheduled ordering, they will only be able to select the days and/or times you have set up. - Having your shop online all the time allows customers to continue ordering for future dates in the next week you have set up and allowed.

 How can I temporarily disable online ordering?

-Ti disable online ordering you can put your store into Catalogue only mode this will disable people from being able to add items to their cart and checkout to buy.
-This could be useful if your store is temporarily closed or you were unable to offer pickup and delivery.
+To disable online ordering you can put your store into Catalogue-only mode this will disable people from being able to add items to their cart and checkout to buy.
+This could be useful if your store is temporarily closed or you are unable to offer pickup and delivery.

-Can I offer a different pickup schedule than delivery schedule?
+Can I offer a different pickup schedule than the delivery schedule?